luisfernandezbr/agent.v3/integrations/github/readme.md

 There is a possible issue with iterating backwards using updated_at.
 If an object is updated while we are iterating, it could move from the page we haven't seen yet to the end we already iterated.
 It's not a big deal, since it would be picked up on next incremental export.

 Possible performance optimization is to limit the number of records returned to 1 for first incremental request, to quickly see if there are any records.
 Not worth doing now.

-## Performance

-It takes ~?m on pinpoint organization for initial export and ~?m for incremental immediately after.
-Using ?% of github.com hourly quota.

 ## How to iterate on initial export and possibly continue on interruption?